-As we played, we talked about the Yakuza and their popular but misguided public image.
-Known in Japan as Gokudō, they are often labelled a transnational organised crime syndicate.
-Basically, the Japanese version of the Mafia.
-I'd heard stories of young Yakuza ruffians—suit-clad, their hair dyed blonde—dishing out beatings in nightclubs and standing over foreigners to foot ridiculous bills in hostess bars.
+As we flipped the cards over, we talked about the Yakuza and their popular but misguided public image.
+Known in Japan as Gokudō, they are often labelled a transnational organised crime syndicate, likened to the Italian Mafia.
+I'd heard stories of young Yakuza ruffians—suit-clad, their hair dyed blonde—dishing out beatings in nightclubs and standing over gaijin or foreigners, to foot ridiculous bills in back-alley hostess bars.
 Their cutthroat laws are mythic, even amongst international underworld circles—a ruthless reputation that is entrenched in archaic samurai ideals, the most horrific being seppuku, a ritual act of suicide by disembowelment that looms over the head of members that bring shame or disgrace to the family.

 "Respect" is a virtue that has been corrupted around the world, but it's one the Yakuza is notoriously vehement about.

-After a few cigarettes and failed attempts at tile games, I opened up to them about my club, and about how being declared a criminal organisation in Australia meant outlaw bikers could no longer run tattoo parlours; a trade that's been part of biker culture since its inception in the 70s.
+After a few cigarettes and frustrated attempts at tile games, I opened up to them about the Finks motorcycle club, and that being declared a criminal organisation in Australia meant outlaw bikers could no longer run tattoo parlours; a trade that's been perpetuated by the biker subculture since its inception in the 70s.

-In turn, the Yakuza members told me about the government persecution they face, which banned them from construction contracts and trades that have been their wheelhouse for centuries.
-I asked if they'd be open to an interview to discuss this and the role of the Yakuza in contemporary Japan.
-They all slipped back into their formal quiet mannerisms, whispered to each other and told me someone would call with a time and address.
+In turn, the Yakuza members told me about the government persecution they have been facing, which bans them from construction contracts and trades that have been their wheelhouse for centuries.
+I asked if they'd be open to a formal interview discussing the role of the Yakuza in contemporary Japan.
+They slipped back into their formal mannerisms, whispered to each other and told me someone might call me with a time and address.
 Later that night, I received a call from Horiyoshi, he told me he was too sick to work but he would like to meet me at Yokohama station the following day.

-The next day, as I exited the Tokyo metro, a blacked-out van abruptly pulled up beside me.
-The door slid open revealing a hand and an iced-out Rolex, and then a silhouetted man in a white collared shirt.
+As I exited the Yokohama subway, a blacked-out van abruptly pulled up beside me.
+The door slid open revealing a hand and an iced-out Rolex, slowly revealing a silhouetted man in a white collared shirt.
 I was told his name was Mr S, and that he would need to "hear me out" before his boss approved our interview.
 Mr S was nodding without moving his head from the television screen inside his van.
 There was a news report, Japanese ultra-nationalists had joined anti-korean protesters for a demonstration in Shinjuku.
-He stared at me deadpan while stroking his goatee with a severed thumb.
+He stared at the screen deadpan while stroking his goatee with a severed thumb.
 "Coffee?" he asked.

-The modern day Yakuza prefer to be see themselves as spiritual descendants of outlaw ronin (masterless samurai) from the 17th century.
-Echoes of these classes are often displayed in the initiation ceremonies of the Yakuza which incorporate glimpses of tekiya and bakuto sake drinking rituals.
+The modern day Yakuza proudly refer to themselves as spiritual descendants of ronin, masterless samurai from the 17th century.
+Echoes of these warrior customs and outcast traditions are often displayed in the initiation ceremonies and speeches of the Yakuza, as well as glimpses of tekiya and bakuto sake drinking rituals and songs.

 These days, the Yakuza are a quiet taboo.
 The fearful respect that once possessed the streets of Yokohama whenever the Yakuza passed, has been replaced with scornful neglect.
-Many believe them a stain on the proud legacy of Japanese decency.
+Many believe them to be a stain on the proud legacy of Japanese morals and decency.
 People don't want to talk about the Yakuza or acknowledge their existence.
 Whenever I asked, I was met with diversions and bitter resentment.
-As one bartender put it, "Japan has much better qualities."
+Or, as one bartender put it, "Japan has much better qualities."